Call for Administrative/Engagement Assistant

-A strong work ethic and be punctual for all meetings, events, and community encounters.
+Must have a strong work ethic and be punctual for all meetings, events, and community encounters.

-Exceptional written and verbal communication skills.
+Must have exceptional written and verbal communication skills.

 Must be a keen copy editor.

-Exceptional ability to build and execute a project plans.
+Must have the exceptional ability to build and execute a project plans.

-Ability to make timely decisions and demonstrate good judgment.
+Must possess the ability to make timely decisions and demonstrate good judgment.

-Rare desire to constantly improve and learn from past experiences.
+Must possess the desire to constantly improve and learn from past experiences.